kkonstantinidis/Aspis/README.md

 Create a security group ([instructions][security_group_create]) with the above settings and give it a name, e.g., `aspis_security_group`.
 We will also use it later.

+**Note**: The above port range guarantees that MPI can run.
+Otherwise, `mpirun` may hang indefinitely.

 ## Prerequisites/Anaconda installation (both local and remote)
 ```sh
 sudo apt-get update && sudo apt-get upgrade